Home > Morocco Private Tours > Sahara Desert Safari

 before sunset, and then go by dromedary at sunset into the Erg Chebbi Dunes to a bivouac camp.
 Your Tuareg guide will share some of the Sahara Deserts’ secrets.
 As you glide across humpback on these silent, mystical dunes there will be countless opportunities to photograph the endless rolling dunes.

-Arabian Nights Dinner and Spend the night in a Luxury Desert Camp.
+Arabian Nights Dinner and Overnight at a Luxury Desert Camp in the Sahar Desert

 Sahara Desert Rise.
 Explore the region’s flora and fauna.
 Option to Quad ride in the Desert or go off road with your driver for a morning of desert discovery by 4x4 in the Erg Chebbi Dunes.